 - 2 Tbsp. oil (peanut or grape seed)

-- 2 Tbsp. tamarind paste
+- 2 Tbsp. tamarind paste (can use ketchup instead)

 - 1/4 cup fish sauce (substitute light soy sauce or vegetarian “fish” sauce for strict vegetarian pad Thai)

 - ¼ to 1/2 tsp. red pepper flakes (or to taste)

 - 1/4 cup chopped scallions

 - 1 small head Napa/Chinese cabbage, shredded (4-6 cups)